NymphCaddis Poopah

 Overview

-A caddis pupa pattern typically tied with a bright or tan synthetic dubbed body, peacock thorax, bead head, and a sparse soft hackle or wingcase.
-It imitates the emerging stage of the caddis and is best tied slim with natural movement.
-Great in tandem rigs, especially during hatches.
-A bit of flash or UV resin enhances its effectiveness.
+Caddis pupa pattern tied with bright or tan synthetic dubbed body, peacock thorax, bead head, and sparse soft hackle or wingcase.
+Imitates the emerging stage of the caddis and is tied slim with natural movement.
+Often features a bit of flash or UV resin to enhance effectiveness during active hatches.
+The sparse construction allows it to sink quickly while maintaining a lifelike profile.
+Effective in sizes #12-18 to match various caddis species.

 Materials